Night of the Living Dead: Legacy

-Romero revolutionized the horror film genre with Night of the Living Dead; according to Almar Haflidason of the BBC, the film represented "a new dawn in horror film-making".
+According to Almar Haflidason of the BBC, Romero revolutionized the horror film genre with Night of the Living Dead representing "a new dawn in horror film-making".
 The film ushered in the splatter film subgenre.
 Earlier horror films had largely involved rubber masks, costumes, cardboard sets, and mysterious figures lurking in the shadows.
 They were set in locations far removed from rural and suburban America.
 Romero revealed the power behind exploitation and setting horror in ordinary, unexceptional locations and offered a template for making an effective film on a small budget.
 Night spawned countless imitators in cinema, television, and video gaming.
 According to author Barry Keith Grant, the slasher films of the 1970s and 1980s such as John Carpenter's Halloween (1978), Sean S. Cunningham's Friday the 13th (1980), and Wes Craven's A Nightmare on Elm Street (1984) are indebted to Romero's use of gore in a familiar setting.

 The film is regarded as one of the launching pads for the modern zombie movie, and effectively redefined the "zombie".
 Before the film's release, the term "zombie" described a concept from Haitian folklore whereby a bokor could reanimate a corpse into an insensate slave.
 Early zombie films like White Zombie (1932) combined this with racial and postcolonial anxieties.
 Romero never used the word "zombie" in the 1968 film or its script—using instead, ghoul—because he said that his flesh-eaters were something new.
 The term "zombie" was retroactively applied to Night after its cannibalistic undead became the dominant zombie concept in the United States, to such an extent that zombie has become a byword for concepts that failed to "die".